fuse-open/uno/docs/command-line-reference.md

       --allow-debugger       Don't run compiled program, allow user to start it from a debugger.
   -d, --debug                Open IDE for debugging tests.
-      --run-local            Run the test directly, without using HTTP --no-uninstall         Don't uninstall tests after running on device -D, --define=VALUE         Add define, to enable a feature -U, --undefine=VALUE       Remove define, to disable a feature
+      --run-local            Run the test directly (not used) --no-uninstall         Don't uninstall tests after running on device -D, --define=VALUE         Add define, to enable a feature -U, --undefine=VALUE       Remove define, to disable a feature